PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Experimental evaluation

-According to Figure~\ref{fig:mean_dll}, on average, \textit{VAR} and \textit{CNN} result in estimates that are more likely, but, as shown earlier, perform worse than \textbf{\textit{OURS}} in general.
-This is due to the complexity of the statistical distribution of the noise model leading to a mismatch between likelihood-maximization and expected-error-minimization estimators.
+As shown in Fig.~\ref{fig:mean_dll}, \textit{CNN} leads to the biggest error.
+Moreover, \textit{VAR} results in estimates that are more “likely” on average, but, as shown earlier, performs worse than \textbf{\textit{OURS}}.
+This is due to the complexity of the statistical distribution of the noise model, leading to a mismatch between likelihood-maximization and expected-error-minimization estimators.